 BOOKS BY OUR MEMBERS

-The books highlighted below have been written by A&DHS members and most are available for loan and/or purchase from Albury LibraryMuseum.
+The books highlighted below have been written by A&DHS members.
+Not all are still available for sale but are on the shelves at Albury and Lavington Libraries.
 More titles can be found at our Publications page.

 Xavier High School – A History of Catholic Education in Albury